AlexTISYoung/snipar/docs/guide.rst

 for optimal speed.

-To install from source, clone the git repository, and in the directory containing the sibreg source code, at the shell type
+To install from source, clone the git repository, and in the directory containing the SNIPar source code, at the shell type

     'python setupy.py install'

 **Running tests**

 To check that the code is working properly and that the C modules have compiled, you should run tests.
-To run the tests, in the main sibreg directory enter the command:
+To run the tests, in the main SNIPar directory enter the command:

     ``python setup.py pytest``